Launch

 Contact

 Before you begin or after starting your application, you may have questions.
-We are available by email and phone to assist you.
+In addition to office hours, our staff are available by email and phone to assist you.

 Casey Moser, Launch Program Manager

 Please don’t hesitate to contact us.
-If you would like to request 4Culture staff feedback on a draft of your application, you must request this no later than August 11, 2025.
-The earlier you contact us, the more likely we’ll be available to assist you.
+If you would like to request 4Culture staff feedback on a draft of your application, you must request this no later than April 22, 2026.

 Translation and Assistance